alanhermanns/emojis/curriculum/class-27/README.md

 As a rule of thumb, presentational components are stateless functional components which deal with how things look.
-They are passed props that what they display.
+They are passed props that they display.

 ## React Testing